howl0893/custom-object-detection-datasets/README.md

 # custom-object-detection-datasets

- Create custom COCO dataset from scratch
+1. Create custom COCO datasets from scratch
- Convert COCO dataset into KITTI format
+2. Convert COCO dataset into KITTI format
- Convert PASCALVOC formatted datsets into a COCO dataset
+3. Convert PASCAL VOC formatted datsets into a COCO dataset

- Follow written guides located in this GitHub or follow the video tutorial series: temp-youtube.com/mattrules-o-yea
+ Follow written guides located in this GitHub or follow the video tutorial series:

+ temp-youtube.com/mattrules-o-yea